News

 Shame doesn’t just activate the stress system.
 It also causes substantial inflammation.

 In a separate study, participants were asked to write about experiences that triggered self-blame.
 The researchers measured inflammatory markers before and after.
-Those in the self-blame condition showed significant elevations in TNF-α receptor activity, an inflammatory protein linked to autoimmune conditions and chronic disease.
+Those in the self-blame condition showed significant elevations in tumor necrosis factor receptor activity.
+This inflammatory protein is linked to autoimmune conditions and chronic disease.
 Notably, only shame predicted the inflammatory spikes.
 Guilt—although often a close cousin to shame—showed no correlation.
 Neither did general negative emotion.

 How Shame Gets Under the Skin

 The roots of shame often trace back to childhood.
-Cole explained that in his practice, every patient fills out an ACE questionnaire—Adverse Childhood Experiences—which evaluates exposure to abuse, neglect, and household dysfunction.
+Cole explained that in his practice, every patient fills out an Adverse Childhood Experience (ACE) questionnaire, which evaluates exposure to abuse, neglect, and household dysfunction.

 The mechanism is explained through chronic stress activation.
-ACE, such as abuse, neglect, and household dysfunction, often create shame because children survive by blaming themselves for what they cannot control, like a caregiver’s unpredictability or lack of care, leading to the belief that “something is wrong with me.”
+ACEs such as abuse, neglect, and household dysfunction often create shame because children survive by blaming themselves for what they cannot control, such as a caregiver’s unpredictability or lack of care, leading to the belief that “something is wrong with me.”

 When shame‑laden memories and unresolved trauma keep triggering the body’s stress response, cortisol eventually becomes less effective at shutting down inflammation, a phenomenon known as glucocorticoid resistance.
 As a result, the immune system is no longer properly regulated and instead stays on high alert, driving chronic inflammation even when there is no infection to fight.

-“The higher your ACE score,” Cole said, “the more likely you are to have autoimmune problems, metabolic problems, fertility issues, and of course, mental health issues.”
+“The higher your ACE score, the more likely you are to have autoimmune problems, metabolic problems, fertility issues, and of course, mental health issues,” Cole said.

 Large-scale studies confirm the detrimental effect of ACEs.
 A study of more than 17,000 adults found that those with six or more ACEs died nearly 20 years earlier than those with none.
 Another study found that ACEs lead to increased depression, anxiety, and suicidality.